ahhzen/mergePDF/README.md

 # mergePDF
-Small program to merge PDFs in a folder
+Small python program to merge PDFs in a folder problem - last few PDF in the combined file is blank